Political views of H. G. Wells: Race

-In 1901, Wells wrote Anticipations of the Reaction of Mechanical and Scientific Progress Upon Human Life and Thought, which included the following extreme views:
+In 1901, Wells wrote Anticipations of the Reaction of Mechanical and Scientific Progress Upon Human Life and Thought, which included the following views:

 And how will the new republic treat the inferior races?
-How will it deal with the black? how will it deal with the yellow man? how will it tackle that alleged termite in the civilized woodwork, the Jew?
+How will it deal with the black? how will it deal with the yellow man?
+How will it tackle that alleged termite in the civilized woodwork, the Jew?
 Certainly not as races at all.
 It will aim to establish, and it will at last, though probably only after a second century has passed, establish a world state with a common language and a common rule.
 All over the world its roads, its standards, its laws, and its apparatus of control will run.
 It will, I have said, make the multiplication of those who fall behind a certain standard of social efficiency unpleasant and difficult… The Jew will probably lose much of his particularism, intermarry with Gentiles, and cease to be a physically distinct element in human affairs in a century or so.
 But much of his moral tradition will, I hope, never die. … And for the rest, those swarms of black, and brown, and dirty-white, and yellow people, who do not come into the new needs of efficiency?

 Well, the world is a world, not a charitable institution, and I take it they will have to go.
 The whole tenor and meaning of the world, as I see it, is that they have to go.
 So far as they fail to develop sane, vigorous, and distinctive personalities for the great world of the future, it is their portion to die out and disappear.

 The world has a greater purpose than happiness; our lives are to serve God's purpose, and that purpose aims not at man as an end, but works through him to greater issues.

 Wells's 1906 book The Future in America, contains a chapter, "The Tragedy of Colour", which discusses the problems facing African Americans.
 While writing the book, Wells met with Booker T. Washington, who provided him with much of his information for "The Tragedy of Colour".
 Wells praised the "heroic" resolve of African Americans, stating he doubted if the US could:

 show any thing finer than the quality of the resolve, the steadfast effort hundreds of black and coloured men are making to-day to live blamelessly, honourably, and patiently, getting for themselves what scraps of refinement, learning, and beauty they may, keeping their hold on a civilization they are grudged and denied.

 In his 1916 book What is Coming?, Wells states, "I hate and despise a shrewish suspicion of foreigners and foreign ways; a man who can look me in the face, laugh with me, speak truth and deal fairly, is my brother, though his skin is as black as ink or as yellow as an evening primrose".